npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 - We are expecting you to already know Kotlin.
 However, if there are any language features you don't recognise, shout and we'll explain them.

+## Explain the domain

+Sign-up for conference sessions.

+Admin user creates sign-up sheets for sessions in an admin app (not covered in this example).
+Sessions have limited capacity, set when the sign-up sheet is created.
+Attendees sign up for sessions via mobile conference app.
+Admins can also sign attendees up for sessions via the admin app.
+The session presenter starts the session via the mobile conference app.
+After that, the sign-up sheet cannot be changed.

 ## Review the Java code

 - show SignupSheet.
 Highlight...
-  - Bean-ness: zero arg constructor, getters and setters, mutable state
+  - Beaniness: zero arg constructor, getters and setters, mutable state
   - Queries that execute some business logic (e.g. isFull())
   - Methods that execute business logic (e.g. signUp)
   - Throws exceptions when methods used in the wrong state